lbrclbrc/my_coin/whitepaper_draft.md

 > This chapter mainly explains what the protocol *actually specifies* at a high level, without going too much into *why* it is designed this way.
 > For the reasoning behind the design, please see Chapter 4.

 > my_coin uses ECC over the Pallas–Vesta curve.
 For Merkle trees and other places where hashes are computed, it uses the Poseidon hash function, in order to be friendly to zero-knowledge proofs (this project uses Halo2 ZK).
-In the future, we may consider upgrading to ZK-STARKs to achieve quantum resistance.
+In the future, I may consider upgrading to ZK-STARKs to achieve quantum resistance.

 > Due to time constraints, I have not yet written a fully complete and rigorous protocol specification.
 This chapter mainly introduces the core mechanism framework and may lack some specific details.